denis-gordeev/codex_vibecoding/nendoroid_viewer/backend/README.md

 This is the FastAPI backend for the Nendoroid Viewer project.

+The API exposes `/nendoroids`, returning figures with name, description, announcement and release dates and image URLs.

 ## Setup

 1. Create a virtual environment and install dependencies: